googleapis/google-cloud-ruby/AUTHENTICATION.md

 4. Discover credentials file in the Cloud SDK's path
 5. Discover GCE credentials

-### Compute Engine
+### Google Cloud Platform environments

-While running on Google Compute Engine no extra work is needed.
+While running on Google Cloud Platform environments such as Google Compute Engine, Google App Engine and Google Kubernetes Engine, no extra work is needed.
 The **Project ID** and **Credentials** and are discovered automatically.
 Code should be written as if already authenticated.

 ### Environment Variables